gdennie/freya.documentation/references/machine-definitions.md

 # Freya.Machine Reference

-Freya.Machine uses a computation expression syntax to let you define resources in a declarative, type-safe way.
-It uses custom operations to try and provide a clean and tidy syntax for doing this, but this does mean that you need to know what those operations are called, and what their specificaton is!
+Freya.Machine uses a computation expression syntax to let you define resources in a declarative, type-safe way (for a full _guide_ to defining resources using Freya.Machine, see [Defining Resources with Machine][resources]).
+It uses custom operations to try and provide a clean and tidy syntax for doing this, but this does mean that you need to know what those operations are called, and how to use them.
+A full reference to all of those custom operations is provided by this document, with links to more detail on specific areas when helpful.
+This reference is also best read in combination with the guide on [Understanding the Machine Execution Model][graph].

 The following sections give a complete reference to all *user configurable* operations for a Freya.Machine resource.
 None of the operations are _"required"_, so all have defaults which will be used if not specified.
 These are also given in the tables where relevant, otherwise they are specified in the section description.